linkedin/pygradle/README.md

 has not been released yet.
 If this is an issue for your org, you could release a version of pip with this fix in it.
 For more details on the change and issues please review https://github.com/pypa/pip/pull/3701 and https://github.com/pypa/pip/pull/3079

+# Window Support

+PyGradle has basic support for windows.
+We would like to note that pex is not offically supported on Windows, while it seems to work properly we cannot guarantee it.

+For those users who are on Windows, we would love to get feedback about how this works for you.

+## Caveats

+- Building PyGradle, the integration tests require that Python be available in your PATH.
+- On Windows pex format defaults to fat.
+- On Windows all pex files are renamed to `.py`, on Unix based systems they are `.pex`.
+- To run a pex on windows, you must have Python installed and the `.py` extension needs to be registered to the python you want to run.